Murat Gassiev: Professional career

-Cruiserweight

 Early career

 Gassiev made his professional boxing debut at the age of 17 on 21 September 2011.
-He fought at the Manezh in Vladikavkaz, Russia, beating 22-year-old Roman Mirzoev, who only had three professional win-less fights, in a scheduled four-round fight that went the distance, earning a unanimous decision with scores of 40–37, 39–38, and 39–38 in his favour.
-Gassiev had his second fight in November at the Traktor Sport Palace in Chelyabinsk, Russia, defeating Vladimir Chuklin, knocking him out in round 4.
-Over the next 18 months, Gassiev remained unbeaten with a record of 11 wins with 7 coming inside the distance at a tender age of 19.
+He fought at the Manezh in Vladikavkaz, Russia, beating 22 year-old Ukrainian Roman Mirzoev—who was only 0–3 at the time—in a scheduled four-round fight that went the distance, earning a unanimous decision with scores of 40–37, 39–38, and 39–38 in his favour.
+Gassiev had his second fight in November at the Traktor Sport Palace in Chelyabinsk, Russia, defeating Vladimir Chuklin, knocking him out in round four.
+Over the next 18 months, Gassiev remained unbeaten with a record of 11 wins, including seven KOs, at the age of 19.

-In June 2013, Gassiev defeated 24 year old Levan Jomardashvili (31–10, 21 KOs) to claim the vacant WBC Youth world cruiserweight title at the Yunost Arena in Chelyabinsk.
-In round 1, Jomardashvili was dropped twice scoring it a 10–7 round for Gassiev and in round 2, the fight was stopped after Jomardashvili was dropped a further two times.
-Gassiev defended the title in December against Ivica Bacurin 16–3–1, 7 KOs).
-The fight went the full 10 rounds as Gassiev won via unanimous decision (98–89, 100–87, 96–91).
-Bacurin was knocked down once in round 2, in round 8 and in round 10.
-He also had a point deducted in round 10.
+In June 2013, Gassiev defeated 24 year-old Levan Jomardashvili (31–10, 21 KOs) to claim the vacant WBC Youth world cruiserweight title at the Yunost Arena in Chelyabinsk.
+In round one, Jomardashvili was dropped twice; after dropping him a further two times in the second round, Gassiev won by stoppage.
+Gassiev defended the title in December against Ivica Bacurin, who has a record of 16–3–1 (7 KOs).
+The fight went the full ten rounds as Gassiev won via unanimous decision (98–89, 100–87, 96–91).
+Bacurin was knocked down once each in rounds two, eight, and ten.
+He also had a point deducted in round ten.

-On 1 February 2014 Gassiev fought veteran 31 year old Belgium boxer Ismail Abdoul (51–27–2, 19 KOs).
+On 1 February 2014, Gassiev fought veteran 31 year-old Belgian boxer Ismail Abdoul (51–27–2, 19 KOs).
 This was the first 12-round fight Gassiev was involved in and it went the whole distance.
-The scorecards read 120–108, 117–111, 115–113 all in favor of Gassiev.
+The scorecards read 120–108, 117–111 and 115–113, all in favor of Gassiev.
 With the win, he also won the vacant IBF East/West Europe cruiserweight title.
-On 30 August 2014 Gassiev fought on the undercard of WBO cruiserweight title fight Huck-Larghetti at the Gerry Weber Stadium in Halle, Nordrhein-Westfalen, Germany.
+On 30 August 2014, Gassiev fought on the undercard of WBO cruiserweight title fight between Huck and Larghetti at the Gerry Weber Stadium in Halle, Nordrhein-Westfalen, Germany.
 He knocked out the undefeated Leon Harth (9–0, 6 KOs).
-Two months later, Gassiev won the vacant IBF Inter-Continental cruiserweight title after stopping Engin Karakaplan in round 1.
+Two months later, Gassiev won the vacant IBF Inter-Continental cruiserweight title after stopping Engin Karakaplan in round one.
 It was in this year that Gassiev began training with Abel Sanchez.